Residential Inpatient Program

-At the Canadian Health Recovery Centre we believe that treating the whole person is integral to their recovery success.
-We offer a comprehensive treatment approach to alcohol and drug addiction recovery, as well as concurrent mental health issues such as depression, anxiety and emotional trauma.
+At the CHRC Addiction Treatment Centre we believe that treating the whole person is integral to their recovery success.
+Our inpatient program offers a comprehensive treatment approach to alcohol and drug addiction recovery, as well as concurrent mental health issues such as depression, anxiety and emotional trauma.
 Our program is designed to provide our clients with access to various streams of treatment including individual, group and family counselling.

 Cognitive Behavioural Therapy (CBT)